Excel VBA Dictionary

 Now for another variable, “DictResult,” we will add a keyword using the “Dict” variable.

 The Key is the word we have created in the previous step i.e., the name of the phone.

 Now the variable “DictResult” has the item of the key we have added.
 Now show the result of the variable in the VBA message box.

 Sub Dict_Example1() Dim Dict As Scripting.Dictionary Set Dict = New Scripting.Dictionary Dim DictResult As Variant Dict.Add Key:="Redmi", Item:=15000 DictResult = Dict("Redmi") MsgBox DictResult End Sub

 Now run the code manually or using the F5 key, and a message box will show you the price (item) of the phone (key) we have added using “Dict.”

 Understanding KEY & ITEM

-If you have not understood KEY & ITEM let me explain to you with a simple example.
-Imagine the real world dictionary, with this dictionary we have words (keys) and meaning of those words (item).
+If you have not understood KEY & ITEM, let me explain to you with a simple example.
+Imagine a real-world dictionary.
+With this dictionary, we have words (keys) and the meaning of those words (item).
 Similarly, words are Keys, and definition or meaning is the Item.

 Now, look at one more example of a Dictionary.
 Assume you are searching for a phone number of a particular person.
 How do you search?

-Obviously, by using the name we have used while saving the phone number.
-Here we have two things one is the Name of the Person & the second one is Phone Number.
+Obviously, by using the name, we have used while saving the phone number.
+Here we have two things one is the Name of the Person & the second one is the Phone Number.